PThalmann/baskspline/README.md

 # baskspline
-Extension of baskexact with weighting via monotonic splines.
+Extension of the package "baskexact" ( https://github.com/lbau7/baskexact ) to allow for weighting via monotonic splines.